guthriec/chriswguthrie/_posts/2025-10-23-robust-mdps.md

 ## Learning Robustly

 Ok!
 So we have a formalism for worst-case thinking.
 But this post didn't just promise to talk about robust planning -- it started by talking about learning!
 When it comes to robust learning, there are a lot of very different approaches.
 Some of them are based on the RMDP formalism, while some of them are more just practical techniques for robust learning.
-But I will try to touch on most of the major approaches to robust RL.
+I will try to touch on most of the major approaches to robust RL.
 As my reference, I'm using a recent survey of Robust RL.[^survey]

 [^survey]: Moos, J., Hansel, K., Abdulsamad, H., Stark, S., Clever, D., & Peters, J. (2022).
 Robust reinforcement learning: A review of foundations and recent advances.
 Machine Learning and Knowledge Extraction, 4(1), 276-315.